-The presentation provided by Frank Scremin, President and CEO of the John C. Munro International Airport, respecting the 2015 Annual Report for the Airport, was received.
+That the presentation provided by Frank Scremin, President and CEO of the John C. Munro International Airport, respecting the 2015 Annual Report for the Airport, be received.

 (ii) Fostering the Light Rail Transit (LRT) Project (CM15014) (City Wide) (Item 7.2)